oneananda/AWS_Operations/Learning/007 AWS Web Application Firewall (WAF)/00EQ WAF Exam Questions/README.md

 - **D) Byte match condition:** This rule inspects parts of the request for specific byte sequences, not IP addresses.

 ---

+### Question 13
+**Question:** You have configured AWS WAF with rate-based rules, but legitimate users are occasionally blocked.
+What is the best action to take?

+**Options:**
+- A) Increase the rate limit across all rate-based rules.
+- B) Disable all rate-based rules.
+- C) Fine-tune rate limits based on traffic analysis.
+- D) Replace rate-based rules with IP set rules.

+**Answer:** C) Fine-tune rate limits based on traffic analysis.

+**Explanation on right answer:**
+Fine-tuning the rate limits based on actual traffic patterns helps to balance security and accessibility, ensuring legitimate traffic isn't incorrectly blocked.

+**Explanation on why the other options are not correct:**
+- **A) Increase the rate limit across all rate-based rules:** A blanket increase might let through unwanted traffic and won’t specifically address legitimate user issues.
+- **B) Disable all rate-based rules:** This would leave your application vulnerable to flooding attacks and defeats the purpose of having these rules.
+- **D) Replace rate-based rules with IP set rules:** IP set rules do not handle request rates; they filter based on IP addresses, which doesn’t address the issue of legitimate traffic rates.

+---